Corni33/CarND_P3_BehaviorCloning/README.md

 ## Parameter Tuning and Training Strategy

-As the model was trained using an Adam optimizer, the learning rate was not tuned manually (model.py line 25).
-The mean squared error over the samples was chosen as loss function for the regression problem of predicting the continuous value of the steering angle.
+The mean squared error over samples was chosen as loss function for the regression problem of predicting the continuous value of the steering angle.
+As the model was trained using an Adam optimizer, the learning rate was not adapted manually (model.py line 25).

+All the data was split into a training (80%) and validation (20%) data set.

+I used this training data for training the model.
+The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was Z as evidenced by ...
+I used an adam optimizer so that manually training the learning rate wasn't necessary.

 I experimented with using additional fully connected layers but the validation accuracy did not improve further.
 Instead of using ReLu activation functions in the fully connected layers, I used tanh activations.
 In my tests ReLu activations had much worse convergence properties and often predicted a steering angle near zero even after training for multiple epochs.
 Tanh seems to better capture the nature of predicting a value of the steering angle between -1 and 1.

-0.25 TODO
+The steering angle offset for images from the left and right camera was set to 0.25.
+Too small values led to the car drifting off the road in narrow curves while too high values made the car instable on a straight road.

 ## Model Evaluation